 Located in Five Keys, this local venue boasts an incredible view that’s even cooler when you consider that you can eat and drink, with your feet in the very soft sand.
 A local singer entertains patrons during lunch.

 Part of travel is trying out local specialities and conch is definitely something to discover down here.
 This restaurant lives up to its name: conch is the star, though they have many other options, and the vibe is beach casual.
 Keep your toes in the sand, your eyes on the view and save a few dollars to buy some shiny conch on the beach.

-We’re not gonna lie, we go to Turks and Kebab for their Giro Sandwich, which we agree is out of this world.
+We’re not gonna lie, we go to Turks Kebab for their Giro Sandwich, which is out of this world.
 The venue is nothing fancy, but it’s cozy, comfortable and friendly.
 For us, that’s often the best combination.

 Want to know about Turks and Caicos from a teen’s perspective?
 Max helped put this kids article together when he was 11 and it’s still on point.

 For more food and restaurant details, download our White Villas Restaurant Guide and feel free to ask any questions.